zulip/zulip/docs/subsystems/auth.md

   showing a client ID and a client secret.
 In `dev_settings.py`, set `SOCIAL_AUTH_GITHUB_KEY` to the client ID, and in `dev-secrets.conf`, set `social_auth_github_secret` to the client secret.

+## Testing LDAP in development

+Historically, one of the more common classes of bug reports with Zulip's authentication was users having trouble getting LDAP authentication working.
+A big part of the cause was because setting up a local LDAP server for development was difficult.

+We solved this problem for our unit tests long ago by using the popular [fakeldap](https://github.com/zulip/fakeldap) library.
+And in 2018, we added convenient support for using fakeldap in the Zulip development environment as well, so that you can go through all the actual flows for LDAP configuration.

+- To enable fakeldap, set `FAKE_LDAP_MODE` in `zproject/dev_settings.py` to one of the following options.
+For more information on these modes, refer `zproject/prod_settings_template.py`.:
+  - `a`: If users' email addresses are in LDAP and used as username.
+  - `b`: If LDAP only has usernames but email addresses are of the form username@example.com
+  - `c`: If LDAP usernames are completely unrelated to email addresses.

+- To disable fakeldap, set `FAKE_LDAP_MODE` back to `None`.

+- In all fakeldap configurations, users' fake LDAP passwords are equal to their usernames (e.g. for `ldapuser1@zulip.com`, the password is `ldapuser1`).

+- `FAKE_LDAP_EXTRA_USERS` in `zproject/dev_settings.py` can be used to
+generate additional extra users to be added, in addition to the 8 default LDAP users.